larsks/rhel-osp-upgrade-docs/overview.md

 For most services this scenario is identical to scenario 2, with the exception of the Nova controller and compute services.
-Rather than upgrading your existing Nova environment as part of this process, you deploy new nodes running the Havana Nova services.
-You wait for existing workloads on your Havana compute nodes to complete (or migrate them by hand), and when a Havana compute node is no longer hosting any instances you upgrade the compute service on that node.
+Rather than upgrading your existing Nova environment as part of this process, you deploy new nodes running the Juno Nova services.
+You wait for existing workloads on your Icehouse compute nodes to complete (or migrate them by hand), and when an Icehouse compute node is no longer hosting any instances you upgrade the compute service on that node.

 **Pros**: This minimizes interruptions to your compute service.